+In the Senior School, each committee is led by Sixth Form pupils, and includes representatives from all year groups.
 The committees work to develop a strong sense of moral awareness as well as providing opportunities to give back to the wider community.

-At St Catherine’s we are committed to encouraging our pupils to understand their role as people of service and charity, both at school, and in the wider world.
+At St Catherine’s we are committed to encouraging pupils to understand their role as people of service and charity, both at school, and in the wider world.
 This is very much linked to our mission statement and our focus on helping each pupil to develop her sense of responsibility for others.
-Weekly assemblies allow tutor groups to present on key themes, to consider values, and to reflect on the ways we are called to look after each other.
+Weekly assemblies also allow tutor groups to present on key themes, to consider values, and to reflect on the ways we are called to look after each other.

 Chaplaincy & Wellbeing Committee

 The Chaplaincy and Wellbeing committee gives pupils the opportunity to shape spiritual life and the commitment to wellbeing in the school community.
 The committee is led by the Chaplain and involves pupils from each year group and from all faiths and backgrounds.
 The committee offers opportunities for pupils to contribute ideas about school services, and to discuss and explore wellbeing and faith.
 Members are encouraged to consider others in their discussions, and to use meetings as opportunities to develop friendships and connections across different year groups.